Geza-Czimeth/angular-demonstration-geza-czimeth/FeaturesAndBugs.md

 4. There are test failures....
 5. Some of the unit tests do not test if we subscribe properly to the right observable
 6. NotFoundComponent unit test is pending!
+7. Tune car dropbox does not close on clicking somewhere else